simonmichael/hledger/hledger/hledger.m4.md

 - (optional) a [status](#status) character (empty, `!`, or `*`), followed by a space
 - (required) an [account name](#account-names) (any text, optionally containing **single spaces**, until end of line or a double space)
-- (optional) **two or more spaces** or tabs followed by an [amount](#amounts).
+- (optional) **two or more spaces** (or tabs) followed by an [amount](#amounts).

-Positive amounts are being added to the account, negative amounts are being removed.
+If the amount is positive, it is being added to the account;
+if negative, it is being removed from the account.

-The amounts within a transaction must always sum up to zero.
+The posting amounts in a transaction must sum up to zero, indicating that the inflows and outflows are equal.
+We call this a balanced transaction.
+(You can read more about the nitty-gritty details of "sum up to zero" in [Transaction balancing](#transaction-balancing) below.)

-As a convenience, one amount may be left blank; it will be inferred so as to balance the transaction.
+As a convenience, you can optionally leave one amount blank; hledger will infer what it should be so as to balance the transaction.

+### Debits and credits

+These traditional accounting concepts of debit and credit of course exist in hledger, but we represent them with numeric sign, as described above.
+Positive and negative posting amounts represent debits and credits respectively.

+You don't need to remember that, but if you would like to - eg for helping newcomers or for talking with your accountant - here's a handy mnemonic:

+*`debit  / plus  / left  / short  words`*\
+*`credit / minus / right / longer words`*

+### The two space delimiter

-Be sure to note the unusual two-space delimiter between account name and amount.
+Be sure to notice the unusual separator between the account name and the following amount.
-This makes it easy to write account names containing spaces.
-But if you accidentally leave only one space (or tab) before the amount, the amount will be considered part of the account name.
+Because hledger allows account names with spaces in them, you must separate the account name and amount (if any) by **two or more spaces** (or tabs).
+It's easy to forget at first.
+If you ever see the amount being treated as part of the account name, you'll know you probably need to add another space between them.

 ## Account names